content-services/zest/release/docs/ContainerContainerPushRepositoryResponse.md

 `func (o *ContainerContainerPushRepositoryResponse) UnsetRetainRepoVersions()`

 UnsetRetainRepoVersions ensures that no value is present for RetainRepoVersions, not even an explicit nil
-### GetVersionsHref

-`func (o *ContainerContainerPushRepositoryResponse) GetVersionsHref() string`

-GetVersionsHref returns the VersionsHref field if non-nil, zero value otherwise.

-### GetVersionsHrefOk

-`func (o *ContainerContainerPushRepositoryResponse) GetVersionsHrefOk() (*string, bool)`

-GetVersionsHrefOk returns a tuple with the VersionsHref field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVersionsHref

-`func (o *ContainerContainerPushRepositoryResponse) SetVersionsHref(v string)`

-SetVersionsHref sets VersionsHref field to given value.

-### HasVersionsHref

-`func (o *ContainerContainerPushRepositoryResponse) HasVersionsHref() bool`

-HasVersionsHref returns a boolean if a field has been set.

-### GetPulpCreated

-`func (o *ContainerContainerPushRepositoryResponse) GetPulpCreated() time.Time`

-GetPulpCreated returns the PulpCreated field if non-nil, zero value otherwise.

-### GetPulpCreatedOk

-`func (o *ContainerContainerPushRepositoryResponse) GetPulpCreatedOk() (*time.Time, bool)`

-GetPulpCreatedOk returns a tuple with the PulpCreated field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPulpCreated

-`func (o *ContainerContainerPushRepositoryResponse) SetPulpCreated(v time.Time)`

-SetPulpCreated sets PulpCreated field to given value.

-### HasPulpCreated

-`func (o *ContainerContainerPushRepositoryResponse) HasPulpCreated() bool`

-HasPulpCreated returns a boolean if a field has been set.

 ### GetPulpLabels

 `func (o *ContainerContainerPushRepositoryResponse) GetPulpLabels() map[string]string`